- How to obtain Greek passport?

 a birth certificate.

-Speaking of fees, the application may cost as much as 700 euros; in case of resubmission, the applicant will have to pay 200 euros.
+SSpeaking of fees, the application may cost as much as 700 euros; in case of resubmission or expiration, the applicant will have to pay 200 euros.
 There are a lot of hidden costs, e.g. translation, notary, and apostille services for any documents in the foreign language.
 An applicant must be able to speak Greek, to know the country's history and culture, and to take part in the country's political life (e.g. during elections).
-So, in the case when the person does not know the language and customs of the country, they will have to pay for lessons.
+So, in the case when the person does not know the language and customs of the country, they will have to pay for lessons, so make an appointment with a tutor if you’re not fluent in Ελληνικά (country’s official language.)
 Several months after the documents were submitted the applicant may have to attend an interview or take a test.
 Travel expenses and perhaps a test fee will also rest with the applicant.

 All the documents and payments are sent to the Decentralised Administration Department of Civil State in the applicant's native country.
 The application may be considered for one to four years.
 It makes sense to turn to a professional counsellor who will be able to advise on the best option and help save time and money.